This post may contain affiliate links. A small portion of sales will go towards supporting And Hattie Makes Three.

 This post is in partnership with Butler County, Ohio

-We recently had the opportunity to go to Butler County, Ohio to experience the Donut Trail.
+We recently had the opportunity to experience Butler County Donut Trail.
 I had no idea it was such a big deal in these parts of town, but Ohioans take their donuts very seriously.
 While we couldn’t do the entire trail in a single day, we had a great time checking out a few of the stops along the way.
 We also learned a few tips and tricks about how to tackle the trail head on.

 The donut trail, located in Butler County, Ohio, a suburb of Cincinnati, home to the largest number of donut shops per capita in the Midwest!
 Who knew?
 What better way to celebrate small business than to create a little fun challenge!
 The trail is family friendly, full of sugar and guaranteed to be a fun activity for your family.